OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### WinSCP {#workstation-winscp}

 [WinSCP](https://winscp.net/eng/download.php) is a GUI for SCP and SFTP file transfer using SSH keys.
-The tool is occassionally useful for admins when collaborating with other institutions or [other OU computing resources](https://www.ou.edu/oscer).
+The tool is occasionally useful for admins when collaborating with other institutions or [other OU computing resources](https://www.ou.edu/oscer).
 Because PHI can accidentally be sent to collaborators without a DUA, we recommend that WinSCP be installed only informed administrators.
 The typical data scientist on our teams does not need this tool.

+An alternative is FileZilla.
+It works with multiple OSes, but currently doesn't support scp (only sftp).

 Installation Troubleshooting {#workstation-troubleshooting}
 -----------------------------------